What’s covered on the City of Los Angeles, CA Contractor Living Wage Poster?

 - An employee may file a civil lawsuit against his/her employer for failure to pay wages, failure to comply with health benefits requirements and retaliation, or the employee may file a complaint with the City.

 Notice & Recordkeeping

-- The Los Angeles Living Wage Poster must be posted at the job site in a location where employees can easily view it.
-It covers required wage rates (both with and without health benefits), days off and required disclosure of Earned Income Credit (EIC) information.
+- The Los Angeles, CA Living Wage Poster must be posted at the job site in a location where employees can easily view it.
+It covers the current living wage rate (with benefits and without health benefits), days off, and the required disclosure of Earned Income Credit (EIC) information.

-- Notice is provided in English, Spanish, Tagalog, Chinese, Japanese, Vietnamese, and Korean.
+- The notice is provided in English, Spanish, Tagalog, Chinese, Japanese, Vietnamese, and Korean.